-Task 1 Task 2 Task 3 Due Date: Due Date: Due Date: Term 4 Week 8 Term 1 Week 7 Term 4 Weeks 9 & 10 Weighting 2019 2020 2020 Assessment Components weighting % Food 4 Nutrition Nutrition Report, Pregnancy & Childbirth Investigation of a Examination Design 4 Make Contemporary Issue/ Visual Presentation Knowledge and understanding of course content 50 20 10 20 Skills in critical thinking, research methodology, analysing and communicating 50 15 25 10 Marks 100 35 35 30 Preliminary ROSA Outcomes Assessed in Tasks 1.3, 1.4, 5.1, 6.1 1.4, 2.1, 2.1 All Outcomes may be assessed
+Task 1 Task 2 Task 3 Term 4 Term 1 Term 2 Week 10 Week 8 Weeks 9 & 10 Assessment Components Weighting 2021 2022 2022 / issessment components % Food for Nutrition Nutrition Report, Design 4 Make Pregnancy & Childbirth Investigation of a Contemporary Issue/Visual Presentation Trial HSC Examination Knowledge and understanding of course content 50 20 10 20 Skills in critical thinking, research methodology, analysing and communication 50 15 25 10 Marks 100 35 35 30 HSC Outcomes Assessed in Tasks H1.3, H1.4, H5.1, H6.1 H1.4, H2.1 All Outcomes may be assessed

-1.1 Analyses prenatal issues that have an impact on development 1.2 Examines major physical socio-economical, behavioral, cognitive and language development of young children.
-1.3 Examines the nature of different periods in childhood-infant, toddler, preschool and the early school years.
-1.4 Analyses the ways in which family, community and culture influence growth and development of young children.
-1.5 Examines the implications for growth and development when a child has special needs.
-2.1 Analyses issues relating to the appropriateness of a range of services for different families.
-2.2 Critically examines factors that influence the social world of young children.
-2.3 Explains the importance of diversity as a positive issue for children and their families.
-2.4 Analyses the role of a range of environmental factors that have an impact on the lives of young children.
-2.5 Examines strategies that promote safe environments.
-3.1 Evaluates strategies that encourage positive behavior in young children.
-4.1 Demonstrates appropriate communication skills with children and/or adults.
-4.2 Interacts appropriately with children and adults from a wide range of cultural backgrounds.
-4.3 Demonstrates appropriate strategies to resolve group conflict.
-5.1 Analyses and compares information from a variety of sources to develop an understanding of child growth and development.
-6.1 Demonstrates an understanding of decision making processes.
-6.2 Critically examines all issues including beliefs and values that may influence interactions with others.
+- 1.1 Analyses prenatal issues that have an impact on development - 1.2 Examines major physical socio-economical, behavioral, cognitive and language development of young children. - 1.3 Examines the nature of different periods in childhood-infant, toddler, preschool and the early school years. - 1.4 Analyses the ways in which family, community and culture influence growth and development of young children. - 1.5 Examines the implications for growth and development when a child has special needs. - 2.1 Analyses issues relating to the appropriateness of a range of services for different families. - 2.2 Critically examines factors that influence the social world of young children. - 2.3 Explains the importance of diversity as a positive issue for children and their families. - 2.4 Analyses the role of a range of environmental factors that have an impact on the lives of young children. - 2.5 Examines strategies that promote safe environments. - 3.1 Evaluates strategies that encourage positive behavior in young children. - 4.1 Demonstrates appropriate communication skills with children and/or adults. - 4.2 Interacts appropriately with children and adults from a wide range of cultural backgrounds. - 4.3 Demonstrates appropriate strategies to resolve group conflict. - 5.1 Analyses and compares information from a variety of sources to develop an understanding of child growth and development. - 6.1 Demonstrates an understanding of decision making processes. - 6.2 Critically examines all issues including beliefs and values that may influence interactions with others